nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 {% if page.overview %}

 {% protip %}
-Journeys introduces many more advanced features on top of the basic smart app banner functionality, but **you can still create an Android and iOS smart app banner for free**.
+Journeys introduces many more advanced features on top of the basic smart app banner functionality, but **you can still create an Android and iOS smart app banner for free if your MAU are under 20k**.
+After 20k MAU, we'd ask that you pay a small fee for use.
 Premium-only advanced features (including the option to run multiple Journeys simultaneously) are indicated with a {% premiumflag %}{% endpremiumflag %} icon and a 14 day trial period is available.
 {% endprotip %}

 On a daily basis, Google Search drives **more app installs** than all of Facebook's paid install products combined.
 Converting your mobile web visitors into native app users is one of the most effective acquisition channels available, and Branch's Journeys App Banners platform makes this easy.